- Please state the number of pupils on your roll and your average class size

 A register is kept of all children with special needs

-Overall progress of the children is monitored using STAT Online and the results of standardised tests e.g. SATs.
-And through half termly Pupil Progress meetings.
+Overall progress of the children is monitored using Tracker Plus and the results of standardised tests e.g. SATs. and through half termly Pupil Progress meetings.

 The SEN policy is evaluated on a regular basis and Governors receive a termly update on those children in school with SEN.

-Progress against Personal Profile, My Plan or ECHP targets is reviewed at least termly.
+Progress against Personal Profile, My Plan or EHCP targets is reviewed at least termly.

 - What support do you provide for the learners' overall wellbeing?